xhocquet/xhocquet.github.io/_reflections/2025-12-15-reflections-gd-sync-implementation.md

 **Your game will have one and only one _authority server_**

-An authority server is the primary instance of the game which gets the role of abitrating the game events and updating all the players on the results.
+An authority server is the primary instance of the game which gets the role of arbitrating the game events and updating all the players on the results.

 This is important because while players can report their own state without too much concern, we can't let them manage collisions, scoring, and other more sensitive operations.
 It's only a matter of time before a savvy technologist figures out a way to trick their local game into giving them an unfair advantage!

 I'll talk about the solution to this later, but first the server setup.

 GD-Sync abstracts a lot of this away which is lovely.
-Local multiplayer (where 2 players are connecting from the same machine) and full server-based multiplayer implemented in the game itself the same way, and they initialization of the library determines which mode you're in:
+Local multiplayer (where 2 players are connecting from the same machine) and full server-based multiplayer implemented in the game itself the same way, and the initialization of the library determines which mode you're in:

 ```csharp
 GDSync.start_local_multiplayer()